jaflores10/airnow-realtime-data-pipeline/README.md

 AirNow API documentation may be obtained [here](https://docs.airnowapi.org/).

 Inspiration for this project was drawn from my time living in California.
-Air quality has been an issue throughout the state for decades and the increasing rate of wildfires is causing more and more people to experience poor air quality, which limits time outdoors.
+Air quality has been an issue throughout the state for decades and the increasing rate of wildfires is causing more and more people to experience poor air quality.

 ## 💠 Modules
 The modules below are organized to maintain clear separation of ELT components.